orbeon/orbeon-forms-doc/configuration/properties/persistence.md

         * _form_: form definition as XHTML,  with optional associated resources (images, PDF template, and other attachments)
         * _data_: form data as XML, with optional associated attachments

-This allow you for example to store certain form definition on disk, while storing the associated data, as filled-out by users, in one or more databases.
+This allows you for example to store certain form definition on disk, while storing the associated data, as filled-out by users, in one or more databases.

 ## Persistence layer configuration